tsepuri/ulamp/Courseware/13.1_Create_Keys_and_Certs/README.md

 * **-out** the filename of the generated Server SSL/TLS Certificate
 * **-days 365** means this certificate will expire in a year.
 Note that this means a year from now, LAMPI will stop being able to communicate to the cloud unless you issue new certificates.

-You'll be prompted for the CA key's password that you created initially.
+You'll be prompted for the CA key's passphrase that you created initially.
 Once you provide the password, the TLS certificate will be created based off of the contents of the CSR.

 ### Create the client certificate